testing-library/testing-library-docs/docs/native-testing-library/intro.md

 ## This solution

-`native-testing-library` is an implementation of the well-known `testing-library` API that works for React Native.
+`Native Testing Library` is an implementation of the well-known `testing-library` API that works for React Native.
 The primary goal is to mimic the testing library API as closely as possible while still accounting for the differences in the platforms.
 Accomplishing this is no small feat because of the